 Junction Rock is situated at the meeting point of Greaves Creek and Govett’s Creek.
 From here we follow the uphill track alongside the watercourse.

-Beginning our uphill leg we steadily ascend around 660 meters to regain plateau top our ascent delivering us to the base of Govett’s Leap Falls, the highest waterfall in the Blue Mountains.
+Beginning our uphill leg we steadily ascend around 660 meters to regain the plateau.
+Our ascent brings us to the base of Govett’s Leap Falls, the highest waterfall in the Blue Mountains.
 From the base of the falls our route follows a steep trek up through the towering cliffline, following sections of the track that are embedded within the cliff itself.
 From Govett’s Leap, we have amazing views over the Grose Valley and the 180m tall Govett’s Leap Falls.

 Duration: 7+ hours (approx)